-Indoor evenings on the couch are so last season.
+Indoor evenings on the couch are so last year.
 Literally.
-With spring on the way, relaxing around a fire and under the stars is about to be the place for a perfect night.
-But a built-in fire pit can cost $4,500 installed.
-That’s a pricey upgrade.
+Relaxing around a fire and under the stars is about to be the place for a perfect night.
+But a built-in fire pit can cost upward of $5,000 for an above-ground, propane-burning brick fire pit without installation.
+That's a pricey upgrade.

 Don't worry.
 With these money-saving tips, you can build a fire pit for less than a grand — and still have a fabulous one:

 #1 Choose Wood Instead of Gas

 Gas fire pits are more expensive because you'll have to hire a plumber to run the gas line and an electrician to power the pit.

 A wood fire pit has none of that cost, which will run at least several hundred dollars.
 Besides, who doesn't love the smokey ambiance of a wood fire?

 #2 If You Want Gas, Put It Close to Your House

 OK, not everyone loves an ashy, smoky fire pit.
 If you do want the simplicity of gas, you can get it most cheaply by keeping that gas line as short as possible.